-With an extensive 20-year career in fundraising, Sarah brings exceptional results in leading teams through large-scale fundraising initiatives for Boston Children’s Hospital and NewYork-Presbyterian Hospital.
-Most recently, as the Assistant Dean of Development and Alumni Relations in the University of British Columbia’s Faculty of Medicine, Sarah launched and completed a $437.6 million campaign, which included the Faculty’s largest ever donation, as part of UBC’s start an evolution campaign.
+Throughout her career, Sarah has brought exceptional results in leading teams through large-scale fundraising campaigns in both the United States and Canada.
+She previously worked for Boston Children’s Hospital and New York-Presbyterian Hospital where she was a part of two multi-billion dollar campaigns.
+Before arriving at the BC Cancer Foundation, she spent eight years as the Assistant Dean of Development and Alumni Relations in the University of British Columbia’s Faculty of Medicine, where she launched and completed a $437.6 million campaign, which included the Faculty’s largest ever donation, as part of UBC’s start an evolution campaign.

 Lou brings a strong background in both financial leadership and operations management to the BC Cancer Foundation.
 He is a Chartered Accountant who, prior to joining the Foundation in 2009, held senior financial and management positions at various private sector organizations.

 Lou's responsibilities include finance, information technology, legal, investment and risk management, and providing support to the CEO on governance and strategic issues.

 An accomplished fundraising professional, Fatima brings more than 15 years of extensive experience within the provincial healthcare sector to the BC Cancer Foundation.
 A genuine passion for inspiring and stewarding donors who wish to realize their philanthropic intentions, Fatima builds meaningful relationships, thinks strategically while anticipating challenges and develops creative solutions.